linkml/linkml/docs/contributing/contributing.md

 ### Directions for creating a unit test

 There are two cases you need to consider while writing your unit test.
 The first one is when you are writing a test for bugs in the LinkML library and the second is for enhancements.
-For bugs, you would typically create your test case in the `tests/test_utils/`, etc. subfolder.
+For bugs, you would typically create your test case in the `tests/test_issues/` folder, whereas for enhancements, you would typically create it in the `tests/test_generators/`, `tests/test_utils/`, subfolder.
 * While creating a test for a bug, you should make a file called `test_linkml_issue_NNN.py`.
 After that it is perhaps easiest to just copy over a test from an existing issue test case and modify it.
   * As discussed above, ideally, all your test issues will have an accompanying minimal test schema.
 One pattern is that you include the schema in your Python unit test file as strings.
 Another pattern is to include them as separate YAML files in the `input` folder.
 * As for new functionality, as directed above, create a test case under any of the existing Python test files if there are tests already scoped with respect to your enhancement.
 Or if not, then create a new Python test file with your unit test.